 - Unemployed and seeking FULL-TIME employment

-- A Canadian citizen, permanent resident, or a protected person as defined by the Immigration & Refugee Protection Act
+- A Canadian citizen, permanent resident, First Nations (status and non-status), Metis, Inuit youth and “unaffiliated Indigenous youth” or a protected person as defined by the Immigration & Refugee Protection Act

-- In need of assistance in order to overcome employment barriers
+- In need of assistance to overcome employment barriers

 - Pre-employment skills